BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 In Luhmann's view a system is defined by its differentiation with its environment---**differentiation** plays one of the most important roles in his work.
 This differentiation is esablished and obtained through the operations of the system.
-The system differentiate itself from its environment thus it defines itself.
+The system differentiates itself from its environment thus it defines itself.
 In other words, the system creates its own functions by its operations (self-creation and self-preservation).
 Thinking leads to more thinking and perception leads to more perception.
 The economy creates itself by doing economics, the mass media creates itself by its operation of differentiating between information and non-information.